Non-native, invasive plants pose a serious threat to the health of our parks. Find out more about the problem and how you can help!

-In 1999, Montgomery Parks’ Forest Ecologist Carole Bergmann created the Weed Warrior Volunteer Program in response to the non-native, invasive plant problem.
-The goal of the program is to educate citizens in how to identify NNIs and empower them to help Montgomery Parks’ staff to manage them.
-To date, Weed Warrior volunteers have logged more than 91,000 hours of service and have made an incredible contribution to the control of non-native invasive plants in Montgomery County Parks!
+The Weed Warrior Volunteer Program was created in 1999 to empower citizens to help Montgomery Parks’ staff manage Non-Native, Invasive Plants on parkland.
+Citizen volunteers are taught to properly identify and manage NNI’s using the best management practices of the time; with the ability to focus one’s time and attention in specific location(s) desired.
+To date, Weed Warrior volunteers have logged more than 98,000 hours of service and have made an incredible contribution to the control of non-native invasive plants in Montgomery County Parks!

 Here are two ways you can get involved:

 PLEASE NOTE: Our Weed Warrior training program is currently suspended as Montgomery Parks works to hire a new Program Coordinator.
 If you would like to be notified when trainings recommence, please email: firstname.lastname@example.org.
 In the meantime, we encourage you join our Weed Warrior Group Workdays which are a great way to start learning invasive plants and contribute to the health of our parks – no training required.
 See below for more information.